hamxiaoz/10x-developer/editor_vim.md

 - Good to navigate based on error message:
   - Go to line number 12: `12G`
   - Go to column 20: `20l`
+- Move line in current screen: `H/M/L` first/middle/last
-- `H/M/L` Move to first/middle/last line of screen
+- Scroll current line to top of window: `zt`

 Good to know: